axolotl-chat/axolotl/README.md

 # TextSecure client for the Ubuntu Phone

-This is a TextSecure compatible client for the Ubuntu Phone, written in Go and QML.
+This is a Signal (formerly TextSecure) compatible client for the Ubuntu Phone, written in Go and QML.
 It builds upon the [Go textsecure package] (https://github.com/janimo/textsecure) and modified versions of the Telegram for Ubuntu Phone QML interface.

-Currently it is very basic and recommended for curious users and developers.

 What works
 -----------